Grayda/driver-orvibo/README.md

 `/opt/ninjablocks/drivers/sphere-orvibo/sphere-orvibo --autostart`

 The binary will run and you should see lots of output.
+Most of it will be debugging nonsense.
 In particular, you should look out for "queried":

-> !!!T Type: queried

 > We've queried.
 Name is: My Socket